capnramses/antons_opengl_tutorials_book/README.md

 #### Install Libraries Manually

-I have instead recorded a 2020 video stream tutorial where I show how to get Visual Studio set up and start programming OpenGL, including downloading and setting up libraries.
+If you would rather do things the old fashioned way, without using a package manager, I have recorded a 2020 video stream tutorial where I show how to get Visual Studio set up and start programming OpenGL, including downloading and setting up libraries.

 [Tutorial: Intro to 3D Graphics Programming with OpenGL 4 (with Anton).
 Stream Recording.](https://youtu.be/qQJ7irgxZFQ)